-arden for all Seasons: Four and a half acres and 28 years in the making
+arden for all Seasons: Four and a half acres and nearly 30 years in the making

 Simon and Kathy Brown began to plan the garden in 1991 with the clearing and planting of the cottage style garden at the back of the house.
 They chose hostas, ferns and foxgloves for the shadiest places, while up above early and late flowering clematis were allowed to mingle with rambling roses.
 The long pergola is swathed in pink and white roses, and clematis.
 It is fronted by delphiniums, poppies and peonies.

 Starting in the winter 1994-5 they began a formal garden framing the end of the house, with box parterres backed by a French court scene depicted in yew.
 Four rose arbours surrounded a pool in the centre.
 While the lower borders were planted with anemones, tulips and white tree peonies along with a group of white regale lilies.
 The whole vista is framed by clipped hornbeam hedges.
 Box blight over the years has forced them to adapt the plan with the removal of the central lines of

 Next came a parallel garden with a series of eight free standing metal arches to form the wisteria walk.
 It is laden with various white, pink and blue wisterias, laburnum, Robinia hispida, clematis and roses under planted with masses of alliums, Dutch iris and poppies.
 While the May picture is vibrant, June is delightful with the white roses, foxgloves and peonies.
 End July through to October is delightful too with the late flowering clematis and masses of white Japanese anemones.

 The courtyard garden by the kitchen door has been made into a container garden and continues to flourish with a variety of troughs, pots and baskets.
 Kathy likes the long term planting schemes as well as the seasonal.